adriacabeza/Human-Extractor/README.md

 ## Dataset
-The images were taken from the [OCHuman dataset](https://github.com/liruilong940607/OCHumanApi) proposed in Pose2Seg.
+The images were taken from the [Supervisely Person dataset](https://hackernoon.com/releasing-supervisely-person-dataset-for-teaching-machines-to-segment-humans-1f1fc1f28469).

 Firstly, we need to prepare our dataset.
 Each X/Y pair of images must be blended in half of the full image in the set.
 For this we need to put our normal images in the ```data/original```folder and our segmentated images in the ```data/segmentated```.
 Then type: